You’ve waited. You’ve read. And most of all? You’ve considered all your options. Now, it’s FINALLY time for you to get your first lizard!

-Here we’ll look at the three lizards that work well for beginner reptile owners.
+Here we’ll look at the sixteen lizards that work well for beginner reptile owners.
+You can also read about types of lizards in general.

 We’ve scoured the Internet, listened to personal stories, and tapped into our own personal experience to compile this list that will help you narrow down your choices to find the right lizard for your situation.